+For Level III are detailed and advanced assessments.
 For General Conformity, a Level III assessment consists of performing a General Conformity Determination.
 The threshold for a General Conformity Determination is the NAAQSs.
 If a proposed action will cause or contribute to a new violation of any NAAQS, the action is considered a significant impact to air quality.
 "Cause or contribute to a new violation" means, the action:

-(1) Causes a new violation of a NAAQS which would otherwise not be in violation of the NAAQS if the action were not taken; or

-(2) Contributes to a new violation of a NAAQS in a manner that would increase the frequency or severity of the new violation.
+- (1) Causes a new violation of a NAAQS which would otherwise not be in violation of the NAAQS if the action were not taken; or - (2) Contributes to a new violation of a NAAQS in a manner that would increase the frequency or severity of the new violation.